Collier Rules Clarified: Non-American Companies Allowed

 Key Takeaways:

-• The National Aeronautic Association (NAA) has clarified its Collier Trophy criteria, allowing non-U.S. based companies to win if their aerospace projects are developed and manufactured in the U.S.
+• The National Aeronautic Association (NAA) has clarified the eligibility criteria for its prestigious Collier Trophy, allowing non-U.S. based companies to be considered if their aerospace projects are developed and manufactured within the United States.

 See a mistake?
 Contact us.